Savings vs. checking account: Here’s the difference

 Since checking accounts are for frequent transactions, you have many options on how to access your money.
 The key is to maximize your money by avoiding fees.

 Set up automatic payments: Never pay a late fee on your bills again with automatic withdrawals.
 You can even “pay yourself” by setting automatic transfers from your checking to your savings.
-This way your spending AND your saving are automatic.
-Set it and forget it.
+This way your spending AND your saving are both automatic.
+You can set it and forget it and watch as your savings grow.

 Move your spending to your debit card: If you find you’re overspending on a credit card, you may want to try moving your spending to a debit card.
 This could help you avoid spending money you don’t have because your transactions come straight out of your account.
 Also, debit cards are great for peer-to-peer payment (P2P) apps such as Venmo because many of the apps don’t charge you for connecting your account to a debit card.